voxel51/eta/docs/pipelines_dev_guide.md

 - `info`: a spec containing basic information about the module

+- `inputs`: a list defining the names of the pipeline inputs

+- `inputs`: a list defining the names of the pipeline outputs

 - `modules`: a list of specs describing the modules (nodes) in the pipeline

 - `connections`: a list of specs describing the connections (edges) between